AI-Citizen/SolidGPT/docs/infrastructure.md

 |

 ### WorkAgent
 A WorkAgent is an agent that can perform certains skills.
-A specific WorkAgent is capable of performaing multiple skills.
+A specific WorkAgent is capable of performing multiple skills.

 ### WorkNode
 A WorkNode is a unit on a WorkGraph contains a WorkAgent and the WorkSkill that agent is going to perform.